Antony1060/timetable/README.md

 # Timetable
-Personal timetable for my school class
+Personal timetable for my school class.
+Can be found at https://school.antony.red